sunny14539/assemblycodegeneratorproj/README.md

 and type to run the program
 `./AssemblyCodeGen`
 This program will generate the symbol table and the assembly instruction based on the content provided in `output.txt`.
+# Written By:
+Sunny To
+Kelsey Yim
+Eddie Huang